Expanding Advocacy

 Out of all the professions, lawyers might be the ones that get the shortest end of the stick in terms of positive public perception.
 Doctors heal the sick, lawyers get called ambulance chasers.
-Added to this already not-so-great starting point, the public sees overworked and understaffed courts and tribunals, barely funded Legal Aid offices, and government officials attacking or impugning lawyers.
-It’s a bit of an uphill climb to advocate for our profession, but that’s what the CBA is here to do.
+The public sees overworked and understaffed courts and tribunals, barely funded Legal Aid offices, and government officials attacking lawyers and judges.
+It can be an uphill climb to advocate for our profession, but that’s what the CBA is here to do.
+But the world has changed and our advocacy has to be modernized to keep up with where our members, stakeholders, and the public are.

 • There is a legitimate and academic debate that can be had about self-regulation and how we can improve it; governments in various provincial governments have decided to skip to the end of all that and dictate something that works for them and their electoral base.
 The CBA must continue its efforts opposing this kind of naked political interference across the country and should coordinate this opposition with relevant stakeholders as necessary, including other professional associations.